 Jean Pierre Pincemin

-From 1968 to 1973, Pincemin launched into glued squares: the canvas was first immersed in a bath of paint, then it was cut and assembled in irregular geometric shapes, square or rectangular.
+From 1968 to 1973, Pincemin developed a series of works known as "glued squares."
+For these works, he first immersed the canvas in a bath of paint, then cut and assembled it into irregular geometric shapes, squares, or rectangles.

 No artworks available for the moment.